JasellR/TelDirectory/README.md

 2.  **Accessing the App:**
     *   Web UI: Open `http://localhost:3000` in your browser.
-    *   (If IP Phone Service enabled) IP Phone Service URL: `http://YOUR_COMPUTER_IP:3000/ivoxsdir/mainmenu.xml`.
+    *   (If IP Phone Service enabled) IP Phone Service URL: `http://YOUR_COMPUTER_IP:3000/ivoxsdir/MainMenu.xml`.

 3.  **Data Management:**
-    *   The application reads XML files from the configured `ivoxsdir` path (default is project root `ivoxsdir/` with lowercase structural folders).
+    *   The application reads XML files from the configured `ivoxsdir` path (default is project root `ivoxsdir/` with lowercase structural folders and `MainMenu.xml` as PascalCase).
     *   Any changes made via the UI (adding/editing/deleting items) will directly modify these XML files.

 ### Production Environment (Productivo)